How Your Patient Call Center Can Become Your Organization’s Superpower

 - Never under-staffed = All calls are answered quickly, by live people

 This requires two superpowers – training and onboarding staff faster as well as location-neutrality.
-At LYP Contact Center, we train our friendly care associates to follow the exact protocols in use by the client’s in-house staff.
+At LYP Health Management, we train our friendly care associates to follow the exact protocols in use by the client’s in-house staff.
 Additional training for specialty practice-specific workflows enable care associates to provide even more personalized, attentive service to callers.
 Patients can’t detect a difference when your associates or ours answer the call, so staffing the phones is never an issue.

 - Is safeguarded = Compliance is never in question

 Protecting sensitive healthcare data is not optional – it’s a must.
 Any vulnerabilities in your patient call center can expose your organization to potentially devastating consequences.
 This is why it’s so crucial to work with patient care associates who understand healthcare’s unique privacy and communication requirements.
-Because LYP Contact Center associates work exclusively in healthcare, they are already comfortable handling protected health information (PHI) and abiding by all HIPAA regulations.
+Because LYP Health Management associates work exclusively in healthcare, they are already comfortable handling protected health information (PHI) and abiding by all HIPAA regulations.
 The ability of your contact center to meet compliance regulations contact center will never be in question.

 When you prioritize the patient’s needs, the path to automation and digitization becomes a lot clearer.
 Automation doesn’t have to mean the industry de-personalizes healthcare.
 On the contrary: as healthcare leaders, your great challenge is to strike the proper balance between automation and human interaction.